tuuliahy/Cybersecurity/README.md

   ***3 hours in total***

  **19.11.2024**
-- Finishing the task "The Booking system project → Phase 1" and same time watching the "Fixing the issues" recording _3h_
+- Finishing the task "The Booking system project → Phase 1" _2.5h_
+- Watching the "Fixing the issues" recording _0.5_
 - I did the validation for username (email-form) and for password (to be at least 8 characters long).
 After that the Zap didn't find so many threats and only a three username was added to the database (before that it was so many).